methupaPerera/light-mailer/README.md

 const fs = require("fs");
 ```

-Next create a email template and import it like this:
+Next, create an email template and import it like this:

 ```
 const template = fs.readFileSync("./template.html", "utf8");
 ```

-The email template must include placeholders with the exact names of the keys of the JavaScript object. <br>
+The email template must include placeholders with the exact names of the keys of the JavaScript object.
 In this case, the email template will look like this:

 ```
 <!DOCTYPE html>